 German 4 consolidates and extends the work done in German 3.
 Students continue to develop their listening, speaking, reading and writing skills.
 They will refine their knowledge of grammar and vocabulary and prepare for IB classes, which they will take in the following year.
 This course is for you if: you enjoy communicating in German and want to develop your accuracy and fluency, you have good study habits and are organised, you are prepared to work hard independently.
-Mandarin Mandarin 1 = 1 credit Prerequisite: This course should not be taken if the students intends onto take IB Mandarin ab initio in Grades 11 and 12.
+Mandarin Mandarin 1 = 1 credit This course should not be taken if the students intends onto take IB Mandarin ab initio in Grades 11 and 12.
 This course is an introduction to Mandarin language and the culture in which it is spoken.
 It develops listening, speaking, reading and writing skills at a basic level.
 Students with little or no background in the language will find this suitable for developing their communication skills in the world's most widely-spoken language.
-Mandarin 2 = 1 credit Prerequisite: Successful completion of Mandarin 1 with a minimum grade 4 in the second semester, or equivalent This one-year course aims to give students the opportunity to revise their knowledge of Mandarin and to acquire more sophisticated ways of dealing with practical matters.
+Mandarin 2 = 1 credit Prerequisite: Successful completion of Mandarin 1 with a minimum grade 4 in the second semester, or equivalent.
+This one-year course aims to give students the opportunity to revise their knowledge of Mandarin and to acquire more sophisticated ways of dealing with practical matters.
 You will learn the essentials of reading, writing, speaking and listening.
-There will be revision and consolidation of Chinese characters, vocabulary, sentence structure and pronunciation.
+There will be revision and consolidation of Chinese characters, vocabulary, sentence structure, and pronunciation.
 Cultural awareness will also be developed.
 Spanish Spanish 1 = 1 credit This one-year course introduces students to the Spanish language and culture.
 It promotes listening, speaking, reading and writing skills so that students can communicate in the language at a basic level in a Spanish-speaking country.
-Spanish 2 = 1 credit Prerequisite: Spanish 1 or Middle School Spanish 1B with a 4 or higher in the second semester.
+Spanish 2 = 1 credit AP Language and Culture is designed for students who Prerequisite: Spanish 1 or Middle School Spanish 1B with have already completed at least 4 years of study in the a 4 or higher in the second semester. chosen language.
+The course emphasises communication by applying interpersonal, interpretive and presentational skills in real-life situations.
+This includes vocabulary and language study as well as raising cultural awareness in both contemporary and historical contexts.
+The course is taught predominantly in the target language.
 This one-year course expands the students' ability to speak, read, write and listen.
 The course includes a greater use of tenses, interactive oral practice, cultural articles and stories, and writing short compositions.
 By the end of the course, students are able to understand a native speaker within the limits of acquired vocabulary.
 Spanish 3 = 1 credit Prerequisite: Spanish 2 with a 4 or higher grade in the second semester.